mohamedrezk122/Old-site/_posts/2022-5-5-diffusion.md

 </figure>
  -->

 Brownian motion is a form of stochastic motion of particles induced by random collisions with surrounding gaseous molecules combined with Diffusiophoresis you can get an approximate particle diffusion simulation.
 Diffusiophoresis is a spontaneous movement of the bulk of particles controlled by the concentration gradient.
-It also obeys the formula of approximated Gaussian density function we have driven.
+It also obeys the formula of approximated Gaussian density function we have derived.
 There are some simulation methods we can use to describe a Brownian Motion: **Einstein-Smoluchowski's**, which treats the whole situation as a random walk model, and **Langevin's theory**, which, on the other hand, involves a differential equation to describe the Brownian motion of the particles.

 ### Einstein-Smoluchowski's Theory